Hi, I'm Jonathan Caridia, a New Zealand-based videogame UI artist and designer. Welcome!

 Full icon set, with some being unnecessary

 Limitation is the mother of invention.
 Using our team's limitations and ideas with a "yes, and" collaborative approach, workshopping a compelling concept paid off big time.I was happy with my contributions, both art and management, and learned a lot from the experience.
-Especially coordinating across time zones, the importance of a solid action plan, and testing as soon as possible to see if something works, or what you’d need to make it work.
-It might be less than you think.
+Especially coordinating across time zones, the importance of a solid action plan, and testing as soon as possible - ideally with people outside the development team.
+You may be missing the obvious!

 Upgrade Select mockup